 In part because of the pandemic, NBC aired a mixture of original and acquired scripted series during the regular 2020-21 television season.
 The peacock network cancelled some of the originals and renewed others.
 Which TV shows will draw big ratings and survive the 2021-22 season?
 Stay tuned.

-NBC shows this season (so far): Chicago Fire, Chicago Med, Chicago PD, Dateline NBC, Home Sweet Home, La Brea, Law & Order: Organized Crime, Law & Order: Special Victims Unit, New Amsterdam, Ordinary Joe, and The Voice.
+NBC shows this season (so far): America’s Got Talent, America’s Got Talent: Extreme, American Auto, American Ninja Warrior, American Song Contest, The Blacklist, Chicago Fire, Chicago Med, Chicago PD, The Courtship, Dancing With Myself, Deadline NBC, The Endgame, Grand Crew, Home Sweet Home, Kenan, La Brea, Law & Order, Law & Order: Organized Crime, Law & Order: Special Victims Unit, Mr. Mayor, New Amsterdam, Ordinary Joe, Password, That’s My Jam, The Thing About Pam, This Is Us, Transplant, The Voice, Weakest Link, Who Do You Think You Are?, and Young Rock.

 There’s lots of data that NBC execs look at when deciding whether to renew or cancel a TV series but the ratings are typically the biggest piece.
 Here’s how the network’s 2021-22 TV shows are doing.